-Despite the popularity of CLE, there is very little information available in the UK as to how clinics ought to be set up or how clinical programmes might best be delivered.
-Although the regulators have a statutory duty to improve access to justice, it is as though pro bono and CLE were entirely forgotten when the current regulatory framework was drafted and there is little evidence that it has been considered in the regulators’ most recent consultations.
+CLE has become an increasingly popular method of legal education in recent years.
+Despite the popularity of CLE, there is very little guidance available in England and Wales as to how clinics ought to be set up or how clinical programmes might best be delivered.
+Although the legal regulators have a statutory duty to improve access to justice, it is not always readily apparent how pro bono and CLE fit into a complex regulatory framework.
+This Handbook aims to address those gaps.